 Since 2013, SpareFoot has been keeping track of customers who notify us that they no longer need their storage reservation.

 - 25% of these customers actually wind up renting with the facility where they reserved!

 - Most of the time, customers need storage because of a major life event, like moving.
 Since moving plans can be volatile, we weren't surprised to learn that the most frequent reason that these customers wind up moving into their storage unit is because their moving plans changed.
-The full breakdown of responses from a 2014 survey are below:

 Next up, we'll talk about the different ways you can learn that a customer no longer needs their unit and how each scenario works.

 There's two ways for customers to notify SpareFoot that they might not need their storage unit:

 - SpareFoot has a Customer Service team who they can call or email to ask questions, get help with their move, or make modifications to their storage reservation

 - Also, every customer who reserves a unit on SpareFoot has access to a portal where they can view, modify, and/or cancel their reservation (screenshot below)